apple/foundationdb/documentation/sphinx/source/configuration.rst

 Each region is described using a object that contains an array of ``datacenters``.
 Each region may also optionally provide a ``satellite_redundancy_mode`` and ``satellite_logs``.

-Each datacenter is described with an object that contains the ``id`` and ``priority`` of that data center.
-Data centers which hold a full replica of the data are referred to as primary data centers.
-Data centers that only store transaction logs are referred to as satellite data centers.
-To specify a data center is a satellite, it needs to include ``"satellite" : 1``.
-The priorities of satellite data centers are only compared to other satellites data centers in the same region.
-The priorities of primary data centers are only compared to other primary data centers.
+Each datacenter is described with an object that contains the ``id`` and ``priority`` of that datacenter.
+Datacenters which hold a full replica of the data are referred to as primary datacenters.
+Datacenters that only store transaction logs are referred to as satellite datacenters.
+To specify a datacenter is a satellite, it needs to include ``"satellite" : 1``.
+The priorities of satellite datacenters are only compared to other satellites datacenters in the same region.
+The priorities of primary datacenters are only compared to other primary datacenters.

 .. warning:: In release 6.0, FoundationDB supports at most two regions.

-Each region can only have one primary data center.
-A negative priority for a data center denotes that the system should not recover the transaction subsystem in that data center.
+Each region can only have one primary datacenter.
+A negative priority for a datacenter denotes that the system should not recover the transaction subsystem in that datacenter.
 The region with the transaction subsystem is referred to as the active region.

-One primary data center must have a priority >= 0.
+One primary datacenter must have a priority >= 0.
 The cluster will make the region with the highest priority the active region.
-If two data centers have equal priority the cluster will make one of them the active region arbitrarily.
+If two datacenters have equal priority the cluster will make one of them the active region arbitrarily.

-The ``satellite_redundancy_mode`` is configured per region, and specifies how many copies of each mutation should be replicated to the satellite data centers.
+The ``satellite_redundancy_mode`` is configured per region, and specifies how many copies of each mutation should be replicated to the satellite datacenters.

 ``one_satellite_single`` mode

-    Keep a single copy of the mutation log in the satellite data center with the highest priority.
-If the highest priority satellite is unavailable it will put the transaction log in the satellite data center with the next highest priority.
+    Keep a single copy of the mutation log in the satellite datacenter with the highest priority.
+If the highest priority satellite is unavailable it will put the transaction log in the satellite datacenter with the next highest priority.

 ``one_satellite_double`` mode

-    Keep a two copies of the mutation log in the satellite data center with the highest priority.
+    Keep a two copies of the mutation log in the satellite datacenter with the highest priority.

 ``one_satellite_triple`` mode

-    Keep a three copies of the mutation log in the satellite data center with the highest priority.
+    Keep a three copies of the mutation log in the satellite datacenter with the highest priority.

 ``two_satellite_safe`` mode

-    Keep two copies of the mutation log in each of the two satellite data centers with the highest priorities, for a total of four copies of each mutation.
-This mode will protect against the simultaneous loss of both the primary and one of the satellite data centers.
-If only one satellite is available, it will fall back to only storing two copies of the mutation log in the remaining data center.
+    Keep two copies of the mutation log in each of the two satellite datacenters with the highest priorities, for a total of four copies of each mutation.
+This mode will protect against the simultaneous loss of both the primary and one of the satellite datacenters.
+If only one satellite is available, it will fall back to only storing two copies of the mutation log in the remaining datacenter.

 ``two_satellite_fast`` mode

-    Keep two copies of the mutation log in each of the two satellite data centers with the highest priorities, for a total of four copies of each mutation.
-The proxies will only wait for one of the two satellite data centers to make the mutations durable before considering a commit successful.
-This will reduce tail latencies caused by network issues between data centers.
-If only one satellite is available, it will fall back to only storing two copies of the mutation log in the remaining data center.
+    Keep two copies of the mutation log in each of the two satellite datacenters with the highest priorities, for a total of four copies of each mutation.
+The proxies will only wait for one of the two satellite datacenters to make the mutations durable before considering a commit successful.
+This will reduce tail latencies caused by network issues between datacenters.
+If only one satellite is available, it will fall back to only storing two copies of the mutation log in the remaining datacenter.

 .. warning:: In release 6.0 this is implemented by waiting for all but 2 of the transaction logs.
-This means if you configure more than 4 satellite logs, it will still need to wait for replies from both data centers.
+This means if you configure more than 4 satellite logs, it will still need to wait for replies from both datacenters.

 The number of ``satellite_logs`` is also configured per region.
-It represents the desired number of transaction logs that should be recruited in the satellite data centers.
-The satellite transaction logs do slightly less work than the primary data center transaction logs.
-So while you should keep the ratio of logs to replicas roughly equal in the primary data center and the satellites, you may be able to balance performance with slightly less satellite transaction logs.
+It represents the desired number of transaction logs that should be recruited in the satellite datacenters.
+The satellite transaction logs do slightly less work than the primary datacenter transaction logs.
+So while you should keep the ratio of logs to replicas roughly equal in the primary datacenter and the satellites, you may be able to balance performance with slightly less satellite transaction logs.

 The number of replicas in each region is controlled by redundancy level.
 For example ``double`` mode will put 2 replicas in each region, for a total of 4 replicas.

 Asymmetric configurations
 -------------------------

 The fact that satellite policies are configured per region allows for asymmetric configurations.
-For example, you can have a three datacenter setup where you have two data centers on the west coast (WC1, WC2) and one data center on the east coast (EC1).
-We set the west coast region as our preferred active region by setting the priority of its primary data center higher than the east coast data center.
-The west coast region should have a satellite policy configured, so that when it is active we are making mutations durable in both west coast data centers.
-In the rare event that one of our west coast data center have failed, we will fail over to the east coast data center.
-Because this region does not a satellite data center, the mutations will only be made durable in one data center while the transaction subsystem is located here.
-However this is justifiable because the region will only be active if we have already lost a data center.
+For example, you can have a three datacenter setup where you have two datacenters on the west coast (WC1, WC2) and one datacenter on the east coast (EC1).
+We set the west coast region as our preferred active region by setting the priority of its primary datacenter higher than the east coast datacenter.
+The west coast region should have a satellite policy configured, so that when it is active we are making mutations durable in both west coast datacenters.
+In the rare event that one of our west coast datacenter have failed, we will fail over to the east coast datacenter.
+Because this region does not a satellite datacenter, the mutations will only be made durable in one datacenter while the transaction subsystem is located here.
+However this is justifiable because the region will only be active if we have already lost a datacenter.

 This is the region configuration that implements the example::